iancall/dataanalyst/README.md

 Eager and adaptable professional originally from the United States with a strong foundation in leadership, communication, and problem-solving.
 I have hands-on experience in customer relations, technical support, and project management.
 My related technical skills include Excel/Google Sheets, SQL, Tableau, Python, and R.

-*This is a repository for my Excel/Google Sheets projects as a data analyst.*
+*This is a repository for my personal projects as a data analyst.*

 # Table of Contents: